The Velvet Underground (film): Production

 In August 2017, Todd Haynes was hired to direct and produce a documentary film about the Velvet Underground.
 Haynes received cooperation of the surviving members of the band including founding members John Cale and Maureen Tucker.
 Interviews for the film were shot in 2018.
 Doug Yule, who replaced Cale in the band in 1968, appears in voiceover but was not filmed.

 Release

 In October 2020, Apple TV+ acquired distribution rights to the film.
 It had its world premiere at the Cannes Film Festival on July 7, 2021.
-It was released theatrically and on Apple TV+ on October 15, 2021., and in December 2022 it was released on DVD and Blu-ray by The Criterion Collection.
+It was released theatrically and on Apple TV+ on October 15, 2021.
+On December 13, 2022, it was released on DVD and Blu-ray by The Criterion Collection.

 Reception

-Critical reception
+Critical response

-On Rotten Tomatoes, the film has an approval rating of 98% based on 127 reviews, with an average rating of 8.10/10.
-The critical consensus states: "The Velvet Underground takes a fittingly idiosyncratic approach to delivering a rock documentary that captures the band as well as its era."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 98% based on 132 reviews, with an average rating of 8.1/10.
+The website's critics consensus reads, "The Velvet Underground takes a fittingly idiosyncratic approach to delivering a rock documentary that captures the band as well as its era."
 On Metacritic, the film has a weighted score of 87 out of 100 based on 31 critics, indicating "universal acclaim".

 Some critics felt the documentary glossed over the band's 1969 self-titled album and contributions by Yule.